9dots/9dots.io-pages/OevYoBW.md

 6. For this unit, all of the images will have a source that is a link to a picture on the internet.

-### TRY IT:
-For their second element, students will create an **image** that has a source of "http://www.example.com/firstimage.png".
+7. For their second element, students will create an **image** that has a source of "http://www.example.com/firstimage.png".
 Take students through the steps again but with an additional step for writing the source:
 	1. What kind of element is required?
     2. What is the tag for that element?
     3. What is the source?
     4. Make sure there is a space between **img** and **src**

-When they have finished writing, their paper should read:
+8. When they have finished writing, their paper should read:
 ```
 <img src="http://www.example.com/firstimage.png" />
 ```

-### EXPLAIN:
-HTML tags are written in order from the top of the page to the bottom of the page.
+9. HTML tags are written in order from the top of the page to the bottom of the page.

-## Explore
+## Elaborate

-### WORK TOGETHER:
-Handout the Stickman example worksheet.
+1. Handout the Stickman example worksheet.
 Together the class will translate the example document into HTML tags.
 First, students will label their document so that each element is catagorized as either a heading, paragraph, or an image.
 The example document is color coded to match with the answer page.
 To write the HTML for each element on the example document, guide students through the same steps as the examples above.

-### CHALLENGE:
-Challenge students to complete the page.
+2. Challenge students to complete the page.
 The source for the second image should be the same as the first one.
 Once everyone has finished, review the answers.
 Next, show the students the ‘puppy pals’ worksheet.
 Together, label each section as header, image, or paragraph.
 Once that is done students will translate them to HTML.